-Exclusive Technology Support and Technology Services Agreement
+• Exclusive Technology Support and Technology Services Agreement

-Under the exclusive technology support and technology services agreement between Beijing uCloudlink and Beijing Technology, Beijing uCloudlink has the exclusive right to provide to Beijing Technology support and technology services related to all technologies needed for its business.
+Under the exclusive technology support and technology services agreement between Beijing uCloudlink and Beijing Technology, Beijing uCloudlink has the exclusive right to provide to Beijing Technology technology support and technology services related to all technologies needed for its business.
 Beijing uCloudlink owns the exclusive intellectual property rights created as a result of the performance of this agreement.
-The service fee payable by Beijing Technology to Beijing uCloudlink is determined by the revenue of Beijing Technology generated less the expenditures incurred for operation and capital purpose.
+The service fee payable by Beijing Technology to Beijing uCloudlink is determined by the revenue of Beijing Technology generated less the expenditures incurred for operation and capital purpose, or at an amount subject to mutual negotiation and agreement between the parties.
 The term of this agreement will expire only upon the liquidation of Beijing Technology.

-Exclusive Business Operation Agreement
+· Exclusive Business Operation Agreement

 Beijing uCloudlink, Beijing Technology and the shareholders of Beijing Technology entered into exclusive business operation agreement under which Beijing Technology engages Beijing uCloudlink as its exclusive provider of technology support, business support and consulting services.
-Beijing Technology shall pay to Beijing uCloudlink service fees, which is determined by the revenue of Beijing Technology less the expenditures incurred for operation and capital purpose.
+Beijing Technology shall pay to Beijing uCloudlink service fees, which is determined by the revenue of Beijing Technology less the expenditures incurred for operation and capital purpose, subject to further mutual negotiation and agreement.
 Beijing uCloudlink shall have exclusive and proprietary rights and interests in all rights, ownership, interests and intellectual properties arising from the performance of the agreement.
 During the term of the agreement, Beijing Technology shall not accept any consultations and/or services provided by any third party and shall not cooperate with any third party for the provision of identical or similar services without prior consent of Beijing uCloudlink.
 The term of this agreement will expire only upon the liquidation of Beijing Technology or may be cancelled at Beijing uCloudlink's sole discretion.